A Brief History of Sea Bathing and Bathing Machines

 With this universally understood truth in mind, resort bathing machines came with accompanying “dippers” to assist the female bathers.
 These professional dippers were also female, but strong and stout.
 They were skilled swimmers who knew the whims of the surf and were familiar with the particular beach’s terrain.
 Their job was to assist the uninitiated female to the joys of sea bathing while ensuring her safety.
 Male dippers did exist to help novice male bathers, or those who were “taking the waters” as a cure for an infirmity.
 In fact, the Prince Regent had a personal dipper at Brighton named Old Smoaker.

+This fascinating history, stumbled upon ages ago while researching for my novels, inspired me to write a seaside holiday for the newly married Darcys.
 In My Dearest Mr. Darcy, what was intended to be one or two chapters at a resort in Norfolk ended up being six!
 Amongst their adventures (magic lantern show, balloon flight, horse racing) Darcy and Elizabeth discovered the invigorating thrill, and romance, of bathing in the sea… together.
 Oh yeah!